eclab/edisyn/README.md

 * *Save* and *Save As...* save to a sysex file.

-* *Reset to Default* resets the window to display the synth's Init patch setting.

 * *Export Diff to Text...* saves out to a text file a line-by-line description of every parameter which is *different* from the default Init patch setting, plus the current value it's set to.
 The patch value is either a string (in the case of the Patch name) or a number from 0...127: this may not be that useful to you, but the parameter names might